+1. David L Rose^{^# ¤}

+Chairperson

-1. David L Rose^{^# ±} Chairperson BCom, BA, CA(SA), F.Inst.D Appointed: February 2005
+BCom, BA, CA(SA), F.Inst.D

+Appointed: February 2005

 An independent consultant with a significant track record, David held dual positions at Super Group Limited until 2019, both as an independent non-executive director of Super Group Limited and Chairperson of its Audit, Risk and Social and Ethics Committee.
 Prior to this, David worked at a major national chartered accounting firm, Fisher Hoffman, for forty-one years.
-Having made partner of the firm in 1970, David held the positions of Managing Partner of the Johannesburg office and Chairperson at the firm's national practice, for seven years until 1998, the Chairperson of its Audit, Risk and Social and Ethics Committees.
+Having made partner of the firm in 1970, David held the positions of Managing Partner of the Johannesburg office and Chairperson at the firm's national practice, for seven years until 1998.

-2. Letepe M Maisela^{^# ¤}
+2. Letepe M Maisela^{}